-If you're caring for someone over the age of 18 it's important you get a carer's emergency card.
-This will ensure that that person will be safe if you're caught up in an emergency.
+If you're caring for someone over the age of 18 it's important you get a carer's emergency card (it's free).
+This will ensure that they will be safe if you're caught up in an emergency.

 Create your carer’s emergency plan online.
 This is a set of information that includes:

-We'll send you a carer’s emergency card (the size of a small credit card) which you should carry with you at all times.
+Once completed, we'll send you a carer’s emergency card (the size of a small credit card), which you should carry with you at all times.